Platonic-Systems/process-compose-flake/README.md

 ## Contributing

-Please run `nix run github:srid/nixci build` on a NixOS machine to run the full suite of tests before pushing changes to the main branch.
+Please run [`nix --accept-flake-config run github:juspay/omnix ci`](https://omnix.page/om/ci.html) on a NixOS machine to run the full suite of tests before pushing changes to the main branch.
 Our CI (Github Actions) cannot do this yet.

 ## Discussion